samba-workshop/samba-workshop.github.io/index.md

 ### Social Media

-- An invitation-only [Slack channel](http://gptp-workshops.slack.com) has been set up for simplifying and consolidating shared and private communication among participants and organizers.
+- An invitation-only [Slack channel]() will be been set up for simplifying and consolidating shared and private communication among participants and organizers.
 <!-- - Workshop hashtag: `#gptp2025`

 <!-- ### Food